 The First Step: Breast Cancer Removal Options In Nyc

 In a mastectomy, the entire breast is removed, along with some surrounding tissue, even if cancerous cells have been discovered in only one or two areas.
-Patients may choose this type of breast cancer surgery for the following reasons:
+Surgical oncologists may suggest this method based on the following:

 - Size of tumor